rclone/rclone/docs/content/_index.md

 [FTP](/commands/rclone_serve_ftp/) and
 [DLNA](/commands/rclone_serve_dlna/).

-Rclone is mature, open source software originally inspired by rsync and written in [Go](https://golang.org).
-The friendly support community are familiar with varied use cases.
+Rclone is mature, open-source software originally inspired by rsync and written in [Go](https://golang.org).
+The friendly support community is familiar with varied use cases.
 Official Ubuntu, Debian, Fedora, Brew and Chocolatey repos. include rclone.
 For the latest version [downloading from rclone.org](/downloads/) is recommended.

 Rclone is widely used on Linux, Windows and Mac.
-Third party developers create innovative backup, restore, GUI and business process solutions using the rclone command line or API.
+Third-party developers create innovative backup, restore, GUI and business process solutions using the rclone command line or API.